Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 7 sources cited

-Astigmatism is a common refractive error caused by a cornea or lens that has an irregular shape, so light is refracted poorly onto the retina.
+By most estimates, astigmatism affects some 40% of the population to various degrees.
+Astigmatism is a refractive error caused by a cornea or lens that has an irregular shape, so light is refracted poorly onto the retina.
 When addressing astigmatism, many people turn to glasses or contact lenses, but if you are looking for a solution on how to correct astigmatism, either LASIK (laser-assisted in situ keratomileusis) or PRK (photorefractive keratectomy) can be an option.

 astigmatism vs normal vision graphic

-What Is Astigmatism an Can It Be Corrected?
+What Is Astigmatism and Can It Be Corrected?

 Refractive errors like nearsightedness, farsightedness, and astigmatism blur your vision and make seeing at certain distances difficult.
 If your eye has an irregular shape, causing general blurry vision, you have astigmatism.